h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **nlambdas**: (Applicable only if **lambda\_search** is enabled) Specify the number of lambdas to use in the search.
 The default is 100.

 - **standardize**: To standardize the numeric columns to have a mean of zero and unit variance, check this checkbox.
 Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to have larger variances relative to other attributes as a matter of scale, rather than true contribution.
 This option is selected by default.

+- **remove_collinear_columns**: Automatically remove collinear columns during model-building.
+Collinear columns will be dropped from the model and will have 0 coefficient in the returned model.
+Can only be set if there is no regularization (lambda=0)

+- **compute_p_values**: Request computation of p-values.
+Only applicable with no penalty (lambda = 0 and no beta constraints).
+Setting remove_collinear_columns is recommended.
+H2O will return an error if p-values are requested and there are collinear columns and remove_collinear_columns flag is not set.

 - **non-negative**: To force coefficients to have non-negative values, check this checkbox.